 We take such cases very seriously at Lawter & Associates, PLLC.
 And it's not about the money.
 It's about holding the people responsible for your loved one's death accountable for their actions.
 It's about preventing similar fatal accidents in the future.
 It's about justice.
 Talk to an Oklahoma City wrongful death lawyer about your legal options today.

 Cases we deal with at our law firm

-Wrongful death is a legal term used to describe any accident that results in a fatality due to someone else's reckless or negligent behavior.
+What is wrongful death?
+It's a legal term for a fatality caused by someone else's reckless or negligent behavior.
 In Oklahoma City, such cases can cover a wide range.
 Some of the most common cases we deal with at our law firm include:

 - Swimming pool drownings